 I have a solution for all you tea lovers who are sensitive to caffeine intake.
 I recommend that you use fewer leaves, prepare it with warm water and soak the leaves for less time.

 80% of caffeine is excreted in the first 30 seconds of soaking leaves, so if you follow the instructions you can avoid it completely.

 Leave the tea in the hot water to stand for 45 seconds.
 Then pour away the fluid.
 Pour water on the leaves again and let it stand for one minute more and then drink it.
 You can repeat this process several times to reduce caffeine intake even more.

 Stay young with wu-long!

 I have one reason more to show you that oolong tea is worth drinking.
 We live stressfully these days and the result is aging more rapidly.

 Who doesn’t want to be more relaxed and look younger?
 I think we all want it.
 Free radicals in the body are the main cause of aging, including wrinkles, moles, and even cancer.

-Wu-long tea significantly reduces the formation of free radicals in the body and slows the signs of aging.
-A study that was made by Dr. Kenichi Yanagimoto from the University of California, Davis in 2004 showed that people who were drinking Wu-long tea daily, had the reduction of free radicals by a staggering 50% – and it happened in just 15 days of regular tea consumption.
+Wu-long significantly reduces the formation of free radicals in the body and slows the signs of aging.
+A study that was made by Dr. Kenichi Yanagimoto from the University of California, Davis in 2004 showed that people who were drinking this tea daily had the reduction of free radicals by a staggering 50% – and it happened in just 15 days of regular tea consumption.

-So, if you want to be and stay healthy, and take care of your looks, you should try oolong tea (if you still didn’t) and see what happens.
+So, if you want to be healthy, and take care of your looks, you should try oolong (if you still didn’t) and see how it will change your life.